gwlucastrig/GridfourC/README.md

 GVRS was created with three main purposes in mind:

 **1. Authoring Data:** For applications that produce data sets, GVRS provides a high-performance virtual management system for handling content.
-Applicatons may stored their final results in persisent GVRS files, or transcribe them to conventional formats (NetCDF, HDF5, TIFF and GeoTIFF, etc.).
+Applications may store their final results in persisent GVRS files, or transcribe them to conventional formats (NetCDF, HDF5, TIFF and GeoTIFF, etc.).

 **2. Experiments in Data Compression:**  GVRS provides a convenient testbed for developers